happy-little-one/flutter-ddd-architecture/README.md

 - models layer is composed of entities and value objects, this is the place where you put domain logics only, it should be isolated form specific technologies.
 - apps layer is composed of use cases, it should express the business use case completely. most of the time, it read data from the in-direction adapters(such as backend api), and write data to the out-direction adapters(such as client store), to accomplish one specific use case.
-- adapters layer is responsible for side effects,such as io.
+- adapters layer is responsible for side effects, it's implelemented by specific technologies, such as `http`, `getX`.

-this is what a regular use case function looks like(in apps layer):
+this is what a regular use case function looks like in apps layer :

 ```
 void useCaseName() {